the-mvm/the-mvm.github.io/_posts/2024-01-02-A-generic-tensor-library-for-dotnet.md

 The performance improvement is directly proportional to the number of elements that can fit in a `Vector<T>`.
 Notably, for smaller types, the gains in performance are more pronounced.
 While for larger types, the benefits become noticeable only when the platform supports larger vectors.
 In either scenario, the code functions well without requiring any special handling.

-I see `System.Numerics.Tensors` and `NetFabric.Numerics.Tensors` as examples of achieving clean code without significant performance compromises.
+I see `System.Numerics.Tensors` and `NetFabric.Numerics.Tensors` as examples of achieving "clean code" without significant performance compromises.
 Understanding how compilers handle your code and the system's execution is crucial.
 I also encourage you to explore my related post, "[A 12% improvement, easily obtained, is never considered marginal -- Donald Knuth](https://aalmada.github.io/Performance-optimizations.html)".

 I do like the implementation of `System.Numerics.Tensors`.
 My hope is that it will eventually broaden its support to encompass a wider range of base types beyond just `float`, including provisions for pairs and triplets of data.